Appearing in Court Social Story, Parts 1-3

 The judge is in charge of the courtroom.

-Graphic of the judge saying
+Graphic of a woman and the words

 The judge decides what happens to people who break the law.